Milk (2008 American film)

 Milk is a 2008 American biographical drama film based on the life of gay rights activist and politician Harvey Milk, who was the first openly gay man to be elected to public office in California, as a member of the San Francisco Board of Supervisors.
 Directed by Gus Van Sant and written by Dustin Lance Black, the film stars Sean Penn as Milk, alongside Emile Hirsch, Josh Brolin, Diego Luna, and James Franco.

 Attempts to put Milk's life to film followed a 1984 documentary of his life and the aftermath of his assassination, titled The Times of Harvey Milk, which was loosely based upon Randy Shilts's 1982 biography, The Mayor of Castro Street (the film won the Academy Award for Best Documentary Feature for 1984, and was awarded Special Jury Prize at the first Sundance Film Festival, among other awards).
 Various scripts were considered in the early 1990s, but projects fell through for different reasons, until 2007.
 Much of Milk was filmed on Castro Street and other locations in San Francisco, including Milk's former storefront, Castro Camera.

-The film was released to critical acclaim and grossed $54 million worldwide.
-It earned numerous accolades from film critics and guilds for Penn's and Brolin's performances, Van Sant's directing, and Black's screenplay, it received eight Oscar nominations at the 81st Academy Awards, including Best Picture and went on to win two: Best Actor for Penn and Best Original Screenplay for Black.
+The film was released to critical acclaim and grossed $54.6 million worldwide.
+It earned numerous accolades from film critics and guilds for Penn's and Brolin's performances, Van Sant's directing and Black's screenplay, it received eight Oscar nominations at the 81st Academy Awards, including Best Picture and went on to win two: Best Actor for Penn and Best Original Screenplay for Black.

 Plot

-Archival footage of police raiding gay bars and arresting patrons during the 1950s and 1960s is shown, followed by Dianne Feinstein's November 27, 1978 announcement to the press that Harvey Milk and Mayor George Moscone have been assassinated.
-Milk is seen recording his will throughout the film, nine days before the assassinations.
-The film then flashes back to New York City in 1970, the eve of Milk's 40th birthday and his first meeting with his much younger lover, Scott Smith.
+On the evening of November 27, 1978, Dianne Feinstein announces to the press that Harvey Milk and Mayor George Moscone have been assassinated.
+Milk is seen recording his will nine days before the assassinations.
+The film then flashes back to NYC on May 22, 1970, Milk's 40th birthday, and his first meeting with his much younger lover, Scott Smith.

-Dissatisfied with his life and in need of a change, Milk and Smith move to San Francisco hoping to find larger acceptance of their relationship.
+In 1972, dissatisfied with their lives and in need of a change, Milk and Smith move to San Francisco, hoping to find greater acceptance of their relationship.
 They open Castro Camera in the heart of Eureka Valley, a working-class neighborhood evolving into a predominantly gay neighborhood known as The Castro.

-Frustrated by the opposition they encounter in the once Irish-Catholic neighborhood, Milk uses his background as a businessman to become a gay activist, eventually becoming a mentor for Cleve Jones.
+Frustrated by the opposition they encounter in the once-Irish-Catholic neighborhood, Milk uses his background as a businessman to become a gay activist, eventually becoming a mentor to Cleve Jones.
 Smith serves as Milk's campaign manager, but he grows frustrated with Milk's devotion to politics and leaves him.
 Milk later meets Jack Lira, a sweet-natured but unbalanced young man.
 As with Smith, Lira cannot tolerate Milk's devotion to political activism and eventually hangs himself.
 Milk clashes with the local gay establishment, which he feels is too cautious.